dedis/cothority/ocs/README.md

 - `ByzCoin` - by giving a byzcoin-ID, CreateOCS will accept every proof of an LTSInstance that can be verified using a stored byzcoin-ID
-- `X509Cert` - by giving a root-CA, CreateOCS will accept every request with policies signed by this root-CA
+- `X509Cert` - the CAs defined in this policy will be used to verify the authentication

 ## CreateOCS